ROCm/ROCm.github.io/languages.md

 Numba gives you the power to speed up your applications with high-performance functions written directly in Python.
-Through a few annotations, you can just-in-time compile array-oriented and math-heavy Python code to native machine instructions - offering performance similar to that of C, C++ and Fortran -without having to switch languages or Python interpreters.
+Through a few annotations, you can just-in-time compile array-oriented and math-heavy Python code to native machine instructions---offering performance similar to that of C, C++ and Fortran---without having to switch languages or Python interpreters.

 Numba works by generating optimized machine code using the LLVM